flux-web/flux-web/README.md

 > If you don't know what *GitOps* is then I highly encourage you to read [Weavework blog](https://www.weave.works/technologies/gitops/) and [Flux](https://github.com/fluxcd/flux) for the implemention.

 Flux-web is used for manuall actions against flux api:
-* List current workload
+* List current workloads
+* Dynamic namespaces overview
 * Workload's version promotion or rollback
-* Dynamic namespaces overview

 <img src="flux-web-01.gif"/>